CHEMICAL PEEL TREATMENT FOR DARK SKIN

 Working professionals should plan the procedure ahead of a weekend because the skin peels for 2-3 days after the procedure.

-Peel -
+PEEL -

 Peeling agent is applied on the full face gently.